Accessibility policy

 Learn about the accessibility of our website and the steps we have taken to ensure it is usable by people with a diverse range of needs.

-We believe that everyone has the right to protection from abuse.
+We believe that everyone has the right to protection from abuse and harm.
 We are committed to safeguarding the welfare of everyone who is involved in our activities.

-Any suspicions or allegations of abuse, or behaviour that could be harmful to someone who is vulnerable, will be taken seriously and responded to swiftly and appropriately.
+Any suspicions or allegations of abuse or risk of harm will be taken seriously and responded to swiftly and appropriately in collaboration with the person at risk themselves, where possible.

 Learn about the accessibility of our website and the steps we have taken to ensure it is usable by people with a diverse range of needs.